aralroca/prerender-macro/README.md

 > [!CAUTION]
 >
 > **Additional `<div>` Nodes**: Using `dangerouslySetInnerHTML` attribute to inject HTML strings into JSX components results in the creation of an additional `<div>` node for each injection, which may affect the structure of your rendered output.
-Unlike Brisa, where this issue is avoided, the extra `<div>` nodes can lead to unexpected layout changes or styling issues.
+Unlike [Brisa](#brisa-experimental), where this issue is avoided, the extra `<div>` nodes can lead to unexpected layout changes or styling issues.

+### Add your framework example

+This project is open-source and totally open for you to contribute by adding the JSX framework you use, I'm sure it can help a lot of people.

 ## Contributing